geoserver/geoserver/src/extension/dxf/README.txt

 WFS GetFeature requests.
 The new formats, DXF and DXF-ZIP are associated to the "application/dxf" and "application/zip" mime type, respectively.
 They produce a standard DXF file or a DXF file compressed in zip format.

+The WPS PPIO adds dxf as an on output format option for WPS processes.

 DXF is a CAD interchange format, useful to import data in several CAD systems.
 Being a textual format it can be easily compressed to a much smaller version, so